dergigi/dergigi.github.io/contact.md

 ---

-If you want to reach me, [telegram], twitter, or the mail below is probably your best bet.
+If you want to reach me, [telegram], twitter, [nostr], or the mail below is probably your best bet.
 I will do my best to reply in 3-5 days.
 If I don't please ping me again.
 Note that I will probably not respond if I can't make out what you're up to.
 A simple "hi" or "hey" without any context will be ignored.
 Also, I'm not